Art

 Edited Projects

-“The Rossetties: In Conversation,” co-edited with Susie Beckham, with contributions by Dr Melissa Gustin, Dr Marte Stinis, Eduardo de Maio, Robyn Valentine, Nicholas Dunn-McAfee, in Aspectus: A Journal of Visual Culture, Issue V, 2023.
+“The Rossettis: In Conversation,” co-edited with Susie Beckham, with contributions by Dr Melissa Gustin, Dr Marte Stinis, Eduardo de Maio, Robyn Valentine, Nicholas Dunn-McAfee, in Aspectus: A Journal of Visual Culture, Issue V, 2023.

 “Beyond Bloomsbury: In Conversation,” with contributions by Caitlin Doley, Nicholas Dunn-McAfee, Emery Davidson, and Jon King, in Aspectus: A Journal of Visual Culture, Issue IV, 2022.